delhivery/project-polaris/README.md

 Models form the building blocks and each model has a lifecycle. eg: FE model will have a lifecycle with a set of states(create, activate, punch-in, punch-out etc).

-An event will cause state changes in the lifecycle of a model.
+An event may cause state changes in the lifecycle in combination with a function/callback.
+In such a case, the function/callback with the event amounts to a state transition

-Each event can trigger lifecycles of models it is associated with and leads to execution of tasks required for that particular event.
+Each event leads to evaluation of lifecyle for validation of event (is the incoming event acceptable at current state of the lifecycle).
+Additionally, the lifecycle determines given the internal state and the event as to what function/callback has to be invoked

 This document lays down the specification of a bootstrap library which provides the ability to register models, events & lifecycle and deploy it to run in an isolated environment.